Normal Crossings Singularities for Symplectic Topology: Introduction

-It is far less evident what a normal, or even simple, crossings divisor~$V$ in the symplectic category should~be.
-For $V$ to be a simple crossings symplectic divisor, it should at least be the union of transversely intersecting closed symplectic submanifolds $\{V_i\}_{i\in S}$ of $(X,\om)$ of real codimension~2.
+For a subspace~$V$ of a symplectic manifold~$(X,\om)$ to be an SC symplectic divisor, it should at least be the union of transversely intersecting closed symplectic submanifolds $\{V_i\}_{i\in S}$ of $(X,\om)$ of real codimension~2.
 However, as \cite[Example~1.9]{Inc} illustrates, the intersection number of a pair of symplectic submanifolds~$V_1$ and~$V_2$ in a compact symplectic 4-manifold~$X$ can be negative; in such a case, there is no $\om$-tame almost complex structure~$J$ on~$X$ which restricts to almost complex structures on~$V_1$ and~$V_2$.
-If $J$ is an $\om$-tame almost complex structure on~$X$ which restricts to an almost complex structure on each~$V_i$, then the intersection~$V_I$ of the smooth divisors in any subcollection of~$\{V_i\}_{i\in S}$ is a symplectic submanifold of~$(X,\om)$ and the $\om$-orientation of each~$V_I$ agrees with its intersection orientation induced by the orientations~$X$ and $\{V_i\}_{i\in I}$; see Section~\ref{SCdfn_subs}.
+If $J$ is an $\om$-tame almost complex structure on~$X$ which restricts to an almost complex structure on each~$V_i$, then the intersection~$V_I$ of the smooth divisors in any subcollection of~$\{V_i\}_{i\in S}$ is a symplectic submanifold of~$(X,\om)$ and the $\om$-orientation of each~$V_I$ agrees with its intersection orientation induced by the orientations of~$X$ and $\{V_i\}_{i\in I}$; see Section~\ref{SCdfn_subs}.
 These two properties, appearing in Definition~\ref{SCD_dfn}, are thus necessary for the existence of an $\om$-tame $J$ which restricts to an almost complex structure on each~$V_i$.
-The main point of this paper is that these two, essentially topological, properties suffice for a kind of virtual existence of such a~$J$ as well as of compatible collections of $\om$-regularizations $(\rho_i,\na^{(i)},\Psi_i)$ for $V_i$ in~$X$; see Definition~\ref{SCDregul_dfn}\ref{sympregul_it}.\\
+It turns out that these two, essentially topological, properties suffice for a kind of virtual existence of such a~$J$ as well as of compatible collections of $\om$-regularizations $(\rho_i,\na^{(i)},\Psi_i)$ for $V_i$ in~$X$; see Definition~\ref{SCDregul_dfn}\ref{sympregul_it} and Theorem~\ref{SCD_thm}.\\